nandastone/vue-tsc-conflicting-global-types/README.md

-Monorepo setup with `package-a` and `package-b` being built in library mode, and emitting types.
+Monorepo setup with `package-a` and `package-b` being built in library mode, and emitting types via `vue-tsc`.

 `package-b` is then importing `package-a`.